Family and Consumer Sciences Education Licensure Programs

 Kansas State University's family and consumer sciences education licensure programs include general education courses, subject matter courses as well as courses in teaching methods, curriculum development and educational psychology.

-Seeking licensure to teach Family and Consumer Sciences (FCS)?
-There are several routes you can take to become licensed:
+Do you want to teach Family and Consumer Sciences?
+There are several routes you can take to become a licensed educator:

 - Do you have a high school diploma or community college credits and want to become a family and consumer sciences teacher?
-See the undergraduate program with teacher licensure.
+Join us here at K-State!
+See the undergraduate program with teacher licensure or, for a quick overview, see the program guide for Family & Consumer Sciences Education (pdf).

 - Do you have a bachelor's degree and want to become licensed to teach FCSEd in Kansas?
 View information on the licensure program in Family and Consumer Science.